elchead/blog/content/posts/js-testing.md

 Mocks have its place, but if it's not an external dependency it might be code smell.

 If you want to learn more about testing, I can highly recommend [Unit Testing Principles, Practices, and Patterns](https://www.manning.com/books/unit-testing).

-{{< reachout-callout emoji="💙" text="If you have any additional thoughts, feedback or you think I got something wrong, I'd like to hear from you!">}}